Ruzsa–Szemerédi problem: Applications

 The existence of dense graphs that can be partitioned into large induced matchings has been used to construct efficient tests for whether a Boolean function is linear, a key component of the PCP theorem in computational complexity theory.
 In the theory of property testing algorithms, the known results on the Ruzsa–Szemerédi problem have been applied to show that it is possible to test whether a graph has no copies of a given subgraph $H$, with one-sided error in a number of queries polynomial in the error parameter, if and only if $H$ is a bipartite graph.

 In the theory of streaming algorithms for graph matching (for instance to match internet advertisers with advertising slots), the quality of matching covers (sparse subgraphs that approximately preserve the size of a matching in all vertex subsets) is closely related to the density of bipartite graphs that can be partitioned into induced matchings.
-This construction uses a modified form of the Ruzsa-Szemerédi problem in which the number of induced matchings can be much smaller than the number of vertices, but each induced matching must cover most of the vertices of the graph.
-In this version of the problem, it is possible to construct graphs with a non-constant number of linear-sized induced matchings, and this result leads to nearly-tight bounds on the approximation ratio of streaming matching algorithms.
+This construction uses a modified form of the Ruzsa–Szemerédi problem in which the matchings are each required to cover a constant fraction of the vertices in this graph.
+The $o(n)$ upper bound on the density of a graph that has a partition into induced matchings holds a fortiori for the restricted problem, but the known lower bounds on the density are much weaker, of the form $n^{c/\log\log n}$.
+The equivalence between induced matching partitions and matching covers leads to streaming algorithms for near-optimal approximate maximum matchings in dynamic graphs, for which the time per operation depends on the maximum density for this problem rather than being linear in $n$.